paragi/timexe/README.md

 ##### timexe.remove(id)
-where id is the value returned from timexeadd
+where id is the value returned from timexe

 Returns a result object:
 ```